seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Shall so wear out to nought.
 Dost thou know me?

 **KING LEAR**
 I remember thine eyes well enough.
-Dost thou squiny
+Dost thou squint
 at me?
 No, do thy worst, blind Cupid!
 I'll not
 love.
 Read thou this challenge; mark but the
 penning of it.